-The Committee will meet: Quarterly - date and time to be determined based on availability of committee members.
+The Committee will meet : Quarterly - date and time to be determined based on availability of committee members.
+Additional meetings may be scheduled as needed.
 Committee Facilitator: VP of Population Health and Clinical Operations or designee will serve as facilitator.
 Committee Recorder: Administrative Assistant or designee.
-The Chief Medical Director is responsible for approving the documented proceedings that reflect all
+The Chief Medical Director is responsible for approving the documented proceedings that reflect all CPC decisions.

-CPC decisions.

 Committee Composition: Chief Medical Director (CHAIR)

-Magnolia Network Practitioners - two (2) at a minimum, one (1)

-being Behavioral Health

-Vice President Population Health and Clinical Operations

-Director of Utilization Management

-Compliance Officer

-VP of Quality Improvement VP/ Director Pharmacy Medical Director(s)

-Other Magnolia operation staff as requested

-► If a participant cannot attend, no replacement is needed; if participant is responsible for an agenda item, re-schedule item to the next meeting and/or use another avenue to update the group

-► Each participant is responsible to work with his/her peers to understand meeting events and assignments.

-Attendance Requirement: Voting members must attend 75% of scheduled meetings.
+Magnolia Network Practitioners - two (2) at a minimum, one (1) being Behavioral Health Vice President Population Health and Clinical Operations Director of Utilization Management Compliance Officer VP of Quality Improvement VP/ Director Pharmacy Medical Director(s) Ad Hac Mambars.
+Other Magnolia operation staff as requested Magnolia CEO/COO/CFO Au mot members.
+If a participant cannot attend, no replacement is needed; if participant is responsible for an agenda item, re-schedule item to the next meeting and/or use another avenue to update the group Each participant is responsible to work with his/her peers to understand meeting events and assignments.
+Attendance Requirer nent: Voting members must attend 75% of scheduled meetings.
 Quorum: A minimum of five (5) members including three plan staff and two external physicians must be present for a quorum.

-Meetings will be agenda driven.
-All agendas and minutes will follow Magnolia's standard format.

-Scheduling: Administrative Assistant or UM designee

-Facilitator: Chair, Chief Medical Director

-Agenda: The Committee Chair in collaboration with the VP of Population the next meeting.

-Health and Clinical Operation will develop agenda items for
+Committee Data/Doc ument Responsibilities: Meetings will be agen format. da driven.
+All agendas and minutes will follow Magnolia's standard Scheduling: Administrative Assistant or UM designee Facilitator: Chair, Chief Medical Director Agenda: The Committee Chair in collaboration with the VP of Population Health and Clinical Operation will develop agenda items for the next meeting.
 Minutes: Minutes will be drafted and distributed within thirty (30) business days of the meeting.
-The minutes will be approved and signed by the

-Chair at the next regularly scheduled meeting.
-Minutes will be

-Handouts/Meeting Packets: Documents will be emailed, or hard copy mailed to Network Physician committee members approximately 1-2 weeks before the scheduled meeting date.
+The minutes will be approved and signed by the Chair at the next regularly scheduled meeting.
+Minutes will be maintained in a secure area. e ekets: Documents will be emailed, or hard copy mailed to Network nembers approximately 1-2 weeks before the scheduled meeting date.
+Decision Authority: